Frank Selee: Early life

 Selee was born in Amherst, New Hampshire.
 He was described as a "balding little man with a modest demeanor and a formidable mustache that gave his face a melancholy cast", and was shy and reticent in public.
 Selee left a job at a watch manufacturer in Waltham, Massachusetts, in 1884 to form a minor league team in the Massachusetts State League.
 In 1885 and 1886, he managed the Haverhill team in the New England League.
-The following year Selee managed the Oshkosh franchise in the Northwest League.
-In 1888 he was hired to manage at Omaha in the Western Association.
-In 1889 he led that team to the pennant while posting the highest team winning percentage in all of organized baseball.
+The following year Selee managed the Oshkosh, Wisconsin based Oshkosh Indians franchise in the Northwest League, winning the league championship.
+In 1888 he was hired to manage at the Omaha Omahogs in the Western Association.
+In 1889 he led Omaha to the pennant while posting the highest team winning percentage in all of organized baseball, after signing a teenage Kid Nichols to the Omaha roster.
 Selee's managerial success in the minor leagues propelled him to the major leagues in 1890.

 Major league managerial career

 Boston Beaneaters

 Selee was a rare 19th century major league manager who did not double as a player or rise from the ranks of former players.
 His only experiences playing professional baseball were brief roster appearances with minor league teams in Waltham and Lawrence, Massachusetts, in 1884.
 Thereafter his only professional role was as manager.

-In Selee's first season, the Beaneaters finished with a 76–57–1 record, 12 games behind the Brooklyn Bridegrooms.
+In Selee's first season, he signed Kid Nichols to a major league contract and the Beaneaters finished with a 76–57–1 record, 12 games behind the Brooklyn Bridegrooms.
 In the following year, the schedule increased to 140 games.
 His team finished 87–51–2, while winning the National League pennant by 3 1/2 games over the Chicago Colts, their first pennant since 1883.
 In 1892, the schedule increased to 150 games, while having a split season.
 The Beaneaters went 102–48–2 overall while winning the first half of the season, with the Cleveland Spiders winning the second half; the two teams played a "World's Championship Series" at the end of the season, with Boston winning five of the seven games played.
 They were the first team to ever win 100 games in a single season.
 In 1893, the Beaneaters went 86–43–2 while winning the league pennant for the third consecutive year, winning by five games over the Pittsburgh Pirates.